smarthomeNG/plugins/smlx/README.md

 #### Example

-Here you can find a sample configuration:
+Here is a short sample configuration:

 ```yaml
 power: